How to split a tera-polynomial: Implementation and numerical results

 The first stage, called is a massively parallel raw search that involves~$J=2^{n-27}$ tasks (respectively $J=2^{n+\ell-27}$ for $q_{n,\ell}$) that are independent of each other.
 Each task consists in finding roots in a certain sub-region of the Mandelbrot set.
 More precisely, the computation of the discrete level line $\lev_{5, 2^{n-1}}(p_n)$ is split in $J$ pieces of equal cardinality.
 We choose $2^{n-1}/J = 2^{27}$ to ensure that the resulting \texttt{nset} files of roots would take about 1.1GB each on disk.
 Each task computes a part of the finest level line and finds all the roots that can be reached from it using the Newton map.
 In the library, the corresponding apps are \texttt{hypRaw} and \texttt{misRaw}.
 The alternative \texttt{misSimpleRaw} uses the simplified polynomials $s_{\ell,n}=p_{\ell+n-1}+p_{\ell-1}$ defined by~\eqref{eq:polySimple} instead of $q_{\ell,n}$, which eliminates most hyperbolic divisors and ensures that all roots are simple.

 The superiority of our level-line algorithm is illustrated on Figures~\ref{fig:meshRefine} and~\ref{fig:rawJobs}: sections of equal cardinality of $\lev_{\lambda, N}$ span physical regions of extremely varied size.
 The level-line is a naturally self-refining mesh in the sense that the mesh is, by construction, denser in regions where $\arg P(z)$ cycles more rapidly, which indicates an intrication of the bassins of attraction for the Newton flow and is thus likely to occur for the Newton map too.
-As iso-angles~\eqref{eq:NewtonFlow} and external rays coincide asymptotically at infinity, it can be expected that those regions still corellate with a higher density of external rays, and thus capture faithfully, as the ray land, the harmonic measure of $\M^c$ and thus the roots of $p_n$ and $q_{\ell,n}$ (see Figure~\ref{fig:harmonic} and Section~\ref{par:harmonicMeasure}).
+As iso-angles~\eqref{eq:NewtonFlow} and external rays coincide asymptotically at infinity, it can be expected that those regions still corellate with a higher density of external rays, and thus capture faithfully, as the ray land, the harmonic measure of $\M^c$ and thus the roots of $p_n$ and $q_{\ell,n}$ (see Fig.~\ref{fig:harmonic} and Section~\ref{par:harmonicMeasure}).

 The key to the parallelization is the possibility to compute recursively a point with a given phase on a level line.
 One uses discrete iso-angle trajectories~\eqref{eq:NewtonFlowLyapunov}, which are good approximations of the external rays (Figure~\ref{fig:externalRays}).
-A point on $\lev_{\lambda,N}(p_n)$ with a given phase can be obtained from a corresponding point in $\lev_{\lambda',N/2}(p_{n-1})$ with $\lambda'>\lambda$ using only a few Newton steps.
-If $\lambda'$ is large enough, one can be confident that no skip modulo $2\pi$ has occurred so the phase is correct.
+A point on $\lev_{\lambda',N}(p_n)$ with a given phase can be obtained from a corresponding point in $\lev_{\lambda,N/2}(p_{n-1})$ with $\lambda'=\lambda^2$ using only a few Newton steps.
+If $\lambda$ is large enough, one can be confident that no skip modulo $2\pi$ has occurred so the phase is correct.
+Again by the Newton method, we obtain $\lev_{\lambda,N}(p_n)$ from $\lev_{\lambda',N}(p_n)$.
 This process is explained in details in Section~\ref{par:levAlgoMandelSpecifics}.
 Use the app \texttt{levelSets} to initiate the low-resolution level sets that will be used by each parallel task.